Date of Exam: 06/22/2010

 He does have a prosthetic joint.
 There is slight enlargement of the spleen.
 No history of a heart

 murmur.
 His PMH, indicated he had skin lesions about 18 months ago.
+After questioning further,

-we discussed the possibility of a systemic
+about the possibility of a progressing infection; we discussed the possibility of a systemic

 I recommended his daughter pick him up, stay with him tonight and come with him tomorrow.
+I

 Type II DM, Elevated Glucose, 250.02